knpuniversity/oauth/knpu/facebook.rst

 OAuth with Facebook
 ===================

-CHECK TODOS!
+Now that Brent has TopCluck up and running it is time to challenge Farmer Scott to an all out egg counting brawl.
+Brent knows that if they are both tracking egg collections on TopCluck everyone will see how awesome his hens really are.

+But what fun is winning if no one else gets to see?
+So Brent hatches another
-Farmers are going crazy for TopCluck, so Brent hatches another idea: having users share their chicken-laying progress on Facebook.
+idea: having users share their chicken-laying progress on Facebook.

 Fortunately, Facebook uses OAuth 2.0 for their API, so we're already dangerous.
 And like a lot of sites, they even have a PHP library to help us work with